Postly vs traditional social media toolsBuilt to compound - not just schedule.

 Distribution Intelligence OS.

 Automation-first, AI-native, modular, and calm.
-Built as an operating system for distribution — not “another social media tool”.
+Built as an operating system for distribution - so teams can publish consistently, scale workflows, and compound over time.

 Deep-dive comparisons